google/agi/tutorial.md

 ## Capturing a systems profile of a Vulkan application

-1. Connect one of the [supported devices](../requirements#supported-android-devices) to your host computer with a USB cable.
+1. Connect one of the [supported devices](requirements#supported-android-devices) to your host computer with a USB cable.
 Your device must have [`adb` debugging enabled](https://developer.android.com/studio/command-line/adb#Enabling) such that it can be accessed via `adb`.

-2. The first time you launch AGI, you will see a pop-up windows prompting for some options and the path to the `adb` tool.
+2. The first time you launch AGI, you will see a pop-up window prompting for some options and the path to the `adb` tool.
 Fill this and close the window.
 Settings are saved in the `.agic` file in your HOME folder.

     <img src="../images/system_profiler/startup.png" width="500px">